West Suburban Medical Center

 Fax: 708 848-4695

-This article is also available in Spanish:.
+Information on carpal tunnel syndrome is also available in Spanish:.

 Animation courtesy Visual Health Solutions, Inc.